-The bearing surface should be nominally 100mm, minimum 75mm, as specified in IS EN 1992-1-1^[7].
+The bearing surface should be nominally 100mm, minimum 75mm, as specified in IS EN 1992-1-1[8].
 The slabs are bedded in 1:3 mortar placed on top of the wall.
 The minimum cover to the vertical reinforcing steel must be at least 30mm, as specified.
 The form straddling the transition between the walls and the floor is cut as required to allow the smooth transition between the floors.
 This form is filled with concrete of the same specification as the rest of the wall.
-The floor/wall dowels may be bent as shown or alternatively connection bars can be hooked around the vertical bars to secure the structure.
+The floor/wall dowels may be bent or alternatively connection bars can be hooked around the vertical bars to secure the structure in accordance with the structural engineers specification.
+Figure 9 shows a typical arrangement.